 Writing Prompt: Introduce a place without using dialog.
 Describe five panels for an artist to draw, so that the reader has been introduced to the location.

-This entry was posted on Sunday, October 28th, 2012 at 6:25 pm and is filed under Editing, Guest, Live.
+This entry was posted on Sunday, October 28th, 2012 at 6:25 pm and is filed under Editing, Guest, Live, Season 7.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.